HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In the HVML program, we can use `$REQ.nrUsers` to refer to the value (`10`) passed in by the above script code.

-The `$REQ` variable is essentially a necessary coroutine-level non-dynamic object.
+`$REQ` variable is essentially a necessary coroutine-level non-dynamic object.

 2) `$SYS`

 `$SYS`: A dynamic object used to access the basic functions of the system, which can be used to provide system time, current locale (region), time zone, random sequence, machine name, etc. For example, if we want to get the current Unix timestamp, we can use `$SYS.time` directly, if we want to get a random sequence, we can use `$SYS.random_sequence`, if we want to get the current machine name, we can use `$ SYS.uname`, if you want to get the current language and region information, you can use `$SYS.locale`.

-The `$SYS` variable is essentially a necessary walker-level dynamic object.
+`$SYS` variable is essentially a necessary walker-level dynamic object.

 3) `$RUNNER`